List of most-followed X accounts

-This list contains the top 50 accounts with the most followers on the social media platform X, formerly and commonly known as Twitter.
-As of November 2025, Elon Musk, businessman and owner of the website, has the most-followed account with over 229 million followers.
-He also has the only account with over 200 million followers.
+This list contains the top 50 accounts with the most followers on the social media platform X, formerly known as Twitter.
+As of August 2026, businessman Elon Musk, the owner of the website, has the most-followed account with over 241 million followers.
+He partially acquired these followers through changing the code of the platform to promote his own posts more favorably.

-Other notable figures such as Barack Obama, Cristiano Ronaldo, Donald Trump, Narendra Modi and Rihanna each have over 100 million followers.
-Katy Perry was the first person to surpass the 100 million follower milestone, in June 2017.
+Other notable figures such as former U.S. President Barack Obama, professional footballer Cristiano Ronaldo, U.S. President Donald Trump, and Indian Prime Minister Narendra Modi each have over 100 million followers.
+In June 2017, singer Katy Perry became the first person to surpass the 100 million follower milestone, but has since fallen below that milestone.

 List

-The following table lists the top 50 most-followed accounts on X, with each total rounded down to the nearest hundred thousand, as well as a description of each account.
+Businessman Elon Musk is the owner of X (formerly Twitter) and the most-followed person on X.

-Elon Musk is the owner of X (formerly Twitter) and the most-followed person on X.
+Former U.S. President Barack Obama is the second most-followed person on X.

-Former U.S. President Barack Obama is the most-followed politician on X.
+Portuguese footballer Cristiano Ronaldo is the third most-followed person on X.

-Portuguese footballer Cristiano Ronaldo is the most-followed sports personality on X.
+U.S. President Donald Trump is the fourth most-followed person on X.

-Indian Prime Minister Narendra Modi is the most-followed Asian on X.
+Indian Prime Minister Narendra Modi is the fifth most-followed person on X.

-Barbadian singer Rihanna is the most-followed musician and woman on X.
+Barbadian singer Rihanna is the sixth most-followed person on X.